pooyavahidi/content/ai/gradient_descent.md

 - $b$ represents the bias term.
 - $\alpha$ is the learning rate.

+> **Simultaneous Update:** At each step of the algorithm, the parameters update applies to all parameters (weights and biases) at the same time.
+In other words, we don't want to first update the weights and then update the biases based on the updated weights.
+Instead, we want to update all parameters based on the snapshot of the current parameters at any given time.

 We can also write this in a more general form for multiple parameters:
 $$\begin{align*} \text{repeat}&\text{ until convergence: } \lbrace \newline